neoforged/.github/primers/1.21.9/index.md

     - `ServerPlayer$SavedPosition` - Holds the current position of the player on disk.
 - `net.minecraft.server.level.progress.ChunkLoadStatusView` - A status view for the loading chunks.
 - `net.minecraft.server.network.ConfigurationTask#tick` - Calls the task every tick until it returns true, then finishes the task.
+- `net.minecraft.server.network.config`
-- `net.minecraft.server.network.config.PrepareSpawnTask` - A configuration task that finds the spawn of the player.
+    - `PrepareSpawnTask` - A configuration task that finds the spawn of the player.
+    - `ServerCodeOfConductConfigurationTask` - A configuration task that sends the code of conduct to the client.
 - `net.minecraft.server.packs.OverlayMetadataSection`
     - `codecForPackType` - Constructs a codec for the section given the pack type.
     - `forPackType` - Gets the metadata section type from the pack type.